 You should inform your doctor if you are using, have recently used, or may soon be taking other medications.
 This includes prescription-free medications and herbal medications.
 EMLA cream can affect the way some medications work or increase the risk of developing side effects.

 In particular, you should inform your doctor if you are using the following medications

 Premature ejaculation is a common problem amongst men of all ages and has the potential to bring significant anxiety and stress into a relationship, and loss of confidence to the individual.
 EMLA cream acts as an effective relief from the worry caused by premature ejaculation.
 When applied correctly, it delays ejaculation and allows intercourse to continue for longer.
 As a topical treatment, it is easy to apply, while any potential side effects are limited to the skin area.

 While EMLA cream isn’t licensed specifically for premature ejaculation, dapoxetine, marketed as Priligy, is a prescription medication developed specifically to help with the problem.
 EMLA is a topical cream applied directly to the penis, while Priligy is taken orally in tablet form.
 Dapoxetine works by altering the function of serotonin, which is responsible for the communication of pleasure signals to the brain.
 When taken 1–3 hours before sex, dapoxetine helps achieve better control over climax.

-Since Dapoxetine is an antidepressant, Priligy is only usually prescribed if other treatments, such as EMLA cream, have failed to achieve results.
+Since dapoxetine is an antidepressant, Priligy is only usually prescribed if other treatments, such as EMLA cream, have failed to achieve results.
 It is only available on prescription.

 While EMLA cream is considered the most effective numbing agent, it can be expensive.
 EMLA stands for eutectic mixture of local anaesthetics and contains both lidocaine and prilocaine.
 Cheaper alternatives can be bought over the counter and usually contain lidocaine only, at a low enough strength not to require a prescription.

 However, EMLA cream remains the most effective prescription-free numbing agent.
 The use of alternatives as a treatment for premature ejaculation can not be guaranteed, and their use in the genital area may not be recommended.
 It is best to consult a doctor to discuss which product may be best for you.